 Clker is a resource for public domain clip art with both vector and bitmap images available for download.
 It is especially good for icons and symbols.
 One of Clker’s standout features is that it lets you edit any SVG image in a browser-based drawing program.
 You can use the visual editor or modify the raw SVG source code, which is an easy way to change the colors of elements, as no “paint bucket” tool exists.

-3. Wikimedia Commons
+6. Wikimedia Commons

 Wikimedia Commons has over 15 million free image, sound, and other media files.
-You can browse by topic-based categories – such as animalia, flags, mathematics, and medicine – or by location, type (images, sounds, or videos), author, license, or source.
+You can browse by topic-based categories – such as animals, flags, mathematics, and medicine – or by location, type (images, sounds, or videos), author, license, or source.
 All images are licensed either with one of several Creative Commons licenses, the GNU Free Documentation License (GFDL), or a public domain license.

 MorgueFile is a collection of free, high-resolution photos that you can use for personal or commercial purposes.
-Before users upload images to morgueFile, they must agree to the term: “You are uploading your own images, not a photo of a photo or someone else’s work.”
+Before users upload images to morgueFile, they must agree to the terms: “You are uploading your own images, not a photo of a photo or someone else’s work.”
 This prevents the site from ending up like Imgur, a popular image sharing site that hosts mostly unoriginal work.